Second Annual Tupelo Broadside Prize

 Prize: Three winners receive $350 each and broadside publication

-The First Annual Tupelo Broadside Prize is an open poetry competition.
+The Second Annual Tupelo Broadside Prize is an open poetry competition.
 The editors of Tupelo Press and Tupelo Quarterly will choose three winners who will each receive $350 in addition to broadside publication by Tupelo Press, 20 copies of the winning broadside, and publication in Tupelo Quarterly.

 Who May Submit

-The First Annual Tupelo Broadside Prize is open to anyone writing in the English language, whether living in the United States or abroad.
+The Second Annual Tupelo Broadside Prize is open to anyone writing in the English language, whether living in the United States or abroad.
 Translations are not eligible for this prize, nor are previously published poems.
 Simultaneous submissions are welcome as long as you notify us immediately at contact (at) tupelopress (dot) org if a poem is placed elsewhere.
 Employees of Tupelo Press and authors with books previously published by Tupelo Press are not eligible.

 Please submit 3-5 poems, maximum of 21 lines each, in one file, with the $22 reading fee, between June 1-June 30.
 Submissions will be accepted via Submittable only.
 Attach all poems in your submission as a single document in .doc, .docx or .pdf form.
 Please do not include identifying information, so that your manuscript document remains anonymous.
 Submittable provides fields to fill in your contact information: name, address, telephone number, and email address.